Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 ###Strong Params

 I don't know how many people may meet my situation, but anyway.
-If you make your nested attributes hash in form manually then (and only then) there is possible situation when keys in your hash may contain hashes and/or integer.
+If you make your nested attributes hash in form manually, then (and only then) there is possible situation when keys in your hash may contain hashes and/or integer.
 For example:

 ```ruby
 {:service =>